etikedi/etikedi/backend/README.md

 - [Pydantic](https://pydantic-docs.helpmanual.io) for validating data
 - [SQLAlchemy](https://www.sqlalchemy.org/) for working with SQLite databases

-You can the latest api spec under `localhost:8000/docs`.
+You can see the latest api spec under `localhost:8000/docs`.

 ## ✈️ Installation and setup